Teaching & Learning

 - Data analysis (probability and statistics): Understand and use the everyday language of chance and make statements about how likely it is that an event will occur based on experience, experiments, and analysis.
 Collect, organize, summarize, and represent data in order to draw conclusions, taking into account data collection techniques and chance processes involved

-We launch our social studies curriculum with the South American indigenous story The Little Hummingbird.
-The story tells the tale of a little hummingbird who, when faced with a roaring forest fire, as well as scared, inactive forest community members, decides to do the best she can by putting out the forest fire one drop at a time.
-Throughout the school year we will study forests literally and metaphorically as we ask the children: How will you be a hummingbird?
+In the winter, we study social justice, focusing on the ways we can make our community a better place.
+We think about what fairness means, and about our needs and the needs of others.
+We ask: What do I need?
+What do you need?
+What do we need?
+We study social justice as the idea that everyone deserves access to the things they need in order to thrive.
+We also take an action-oriented approach.
+We read the South American indigenous story The Little Hummingbird.
+The story tells the tale of a little hummingbird who, when faced with a roaring forest fire and scared, inactive forest community members, decides to do the best she can by putting out the forest fire one drop at a time.
+We ask the children: How will you be a hummingbird?
 What is the best you can do to help your community?

 Third graders engage in six types of reading throughout the year: reading aloud, shared reading, guided reading, independent reading, literature circles, and reading conferences.

 Teachers read aloud from chapter books, picture books, nonfiction, and poetry and encourage discussion.
 Children hear fluent and expressive reading while gaining access to texts that might be beyond their reading ability.

 Shared reading is used on a limited basis to strengthen fluency.
 Partners might share a poem for two voices, or a small group might take on character roles from a text to practice reading with fluency and expression.

 Guided reading brings together small groups of students who are at similar stages in their reading development.
 Teachers select texts that will expand processing powers.
 Students work on comprehension strategies and parts of grammar such as contractions, syllables, and proper nouns.